CGreen4u/dev-ops-AGU/README.md

 ### Streaming data

+In order to stream data you will need to access Nifi. go to the localhost that your Nifi system is located at. in the repository dev-ops there is a folder labeled nifi. access this folder and select heartbeatv16.xml load this file into the system by selecting the load icon on the option menu within the Nifi interface.

+The xml file has all the configuration needed for the system you will just need to highlight the main module and select run.
+This action will get the streaming process running.

 #### Integrating your model with the system
 The system is designed to be configured throught the configuration.json file once a new machine learning mondel is introduced.
 This system will autofill any missing data backlog.